 IDCE Social Change House

-For the 2014-2015 Academic Year, the Office of Residential Life and Housing (RLH) and the Department of International Development, Community, and Environment (IDCE) have collaborated to form the IDCE Social Change House - a Graduate living & learning community available only to IDCE students.
+The Office of Residential Life and Housing (RLH) and the Department of International Development, Community, and Environment (IDCE) have collaborated to form the IDCE Social Change House - a Graduate living & learning community available only to IDCE students.

 It is our hope that this living and learning environment will provide another dimension to graduate education in IDCE.
 Formally and informally, sharing a living space with a culturally diverse range of students will support the ability of the IDCE community to foster discussion and understanding of social change, and what it really means in relation to ideas discussed in the classroom.
 The first residents of the Social Change House will help IDCE and RLH to build this new facet of our community, providing their leadership and energy to the development of programming and intellectual direction for the House.
 Already, our plans include bi-weekly, evening chats with IDCE faculty and a series of monthly lectures and discussions from notable change agents.
 In addition to a closer connection to a social change community, living in the Social Change House has practical benefits as well.
 Like all on-campus housing, the Social Change House is all-inclusive and affordable (as little as $633 per month for students who take advantage of the free summer housing) as well as very close to campus and the IDCE Department.